apineiro/CodeIntegrity-assessment-tool/CodeIntegrity-assessment-tool.md

 - [ ] Positive
 - [ ] Negative

-### CODE INTEGRITY ASSESSMENT REPORTIMG (**coming soon**)
+### CODE INTEGRITY ASSESSMENT REPORT (**coming soon**)

-Run the Code Integrity Assessment Report for a comprehensive analysis and reporting on the ethical impact of the project or application.
+Run the Code Integrity Assessment Report for a comprehensive analysis and report on the ethical impact of the project or application.